BWHCNI/workflow/mosaic_nrrd/test_data/readme.md

 should result in a 2x2 mosaic

-mosaic.nrrd was made with '-t fluid' only
+mosaic_fluid.nrrd was made with '-t fluid' only mosaic_grid.nrrd was made with '-l grid.txt' only